-- c.
-Discharge Prohibition III.C (Average dry weather influent flow in excess of 3.2 MGD): This Order prohibits an average dry weather influent flow greater than 3.2 MGD.
-This prohibition is based on the plant's design treatment capacity (i.e., the historic and tested reliability of the treatment plant).
-Exceeding the average dry weather flow design capacity could result in lowering the reliability of achieving compliance with requirements. - d.
-Discharge Prohibition III.D (Sanitary sewer overflows): Basin Plan Table 4-1 (Discharge Prohibition 15) and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
-Publicly-owned treatment works must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311[b][1][B and C]).
-A sanitary sewer overflow that results in the discharge of raw sewage or wastewater not meeting this Order's effluent limitations to surface waters is therefore prohibited under the CWA and the Basin Plan.
-(See Fact Sheet section VI.C.4.c.)
+- 2. Discharge Prohibition III.B (No discharge without initial dilution of at least 75:1 as modeled): The water quality-based effluent limitations in this Order are based on the mixing zones and dilution credits explained in Fact Sheet section IV.C.4.b.
+This Order's chronic toxicity effluent limitations are based on an estimated initial dilution of 75:1, which corresponds to all diffuser ports working and the projected peak four-day average flow of 14 MGD.
+This prohibition is necessary to ensure that this Order's effluent limitations remain protective of water quality. - 3.
+Discharge Prohibition III.C (No bypass to waters of United States): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D section I.G). - 4.
+Discharge Prohibition III.D (No average dry weather flow in excess of 1.14 MGD): This Order prohibits average dry weather influent flows greater than the plant's design average dry weather treatment capacity (i.e., its historical and tested treatment reliability) of 1.14 MGD.
+Exceeding this flow could result in lower treatment reliability and greater potential to violate water quality requirements. - 5.
+Discharge Prohibition III.E (No sanitary sewer overflows to waters of the United States): Basin Plan Table 4-1, Discharge Prohibition 15, and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
+POTWs must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311(b)(1)(B) and (C)).
+A sanitary sewer overflow that results in the discharge of raw sewage or wastewater not meeting this Order's effluent limitations to waters of the United States is therefore prohibited under the Basin Plan and the CWA.